Here's My Plan

 Here's My Plan (Korean: 목표가 생겼다) is a 2021 South Korean television series starring Kim Hwan-hee, Ryu Soo-young, Kim Do-hoon and Lee Young-jin.
 The screenplay won the award for outstanding work at the 2020 MBC Drama Screenplay Contest and was selected with the highest praise from judges.
 It aired on MBC TV from May 19–27, 2021.

 Synopsis

-The story of a young woman who believes that her whole life has been unfortunate and plans the "Happiness Ruining Project" to avenge those who made her life unhappy.
+The story of a young woman who believes that her whole life has been unfortunate plans the "Happiness Ruining Project" to avenge those who made her life unhappy.